Limited-Residency Ph.D. Program in Education with a concentration in Sustainability Education

 “I selected Prescott College over other Ph.D. programs because of the conceptual and ethical framing with regard to sustainability.
 Prescott College takes a stand on sustainability and doesn’t try to pretend that this concept is value-neutral.
 I also selected Prescott because the program would allow me to continue to work at my college and live in my chosen community.”
 Tina Evans, Associate Professor, General Studies, and Chair, Environmental Studies Fort Lewis College

-The Prescott College Limited-Residency Ph.D. program in Sustainability Education views education broadly, as social learning that occurs in settings that are both formal (educational institutions, for example) and non-formal (such as families, community events, media, and businesses).
+The Prescott College Limited-Residency Ph.D. program in Education with a concentration in Sustainability Education views education broadly, as social learning that occurs in settings that are both formal (educational institutions, for example) and non-formal (such as families, community events, media, and businesses).
 The term “education” is considered to mean both the act or practice of educating or being educated and the study of education as a process.

 Education for Sustainability